-Certification is obviously linked with an exam.
-A question that we receive a lot is “how do we prepare for the exam?” is a frequently asked question.
-Many of the people who are taking these exams have their studying years behind them for at least a couple of years.
-The thought of having go through that again is often scary and leads to procrastination, making it every week a little harder to actually start studying.
+Certification is always linked to an exam.
+“How do we prepare for the exam?” is a frequently asked question.
+Many of the people who are taking these exams have already their studying years behind them for at least a couple of years.
+The thought of having to go through that again is often frightening, leading to procrastination, making it every week a little more difficult to actually start studying.
 What can we do to prepare and feel confident about taking the exam?
 There are several simple tips that will assist you on your path to becoming a certified supply chain professional.

 Author: Jan-Frederik Van Overschée, Manager CIMCIL